The Overhang: Lamar Jackson is busting your preconceptions of him, while the Cowboys' defense is scary evolved

 The Prop

-Every week I will give two prop wagers that I like for that week’s Thursday Night game and potentially more depending on how much I look like the Doom guy getting bloodied up as the season goes along.
+Every week I will give two prop wagers that I like for that week’s Thursday game and potentially more depending on how much I look like the Doom guy getting bloodied up as the season goes along.

 Last week: 2-0